-If you are not getting any visitor from search engines even after having a lot of content on your website, make sure you have disabled the ‘Search engine visibility’ option on the reading settings page.
+If you are not getting any visitors from search engines even after having a lot of content on your website, make sure you have disabled the ‘Search engine visibility’ option on the reading settings page.

 If you wish to use any third-party discussion system such as Disqus, then you can leave it as it is.
 Once you set up a third-party system, it’ll disable the default WordPress commenting system.

 Permalink is probably the second most important setting in WordPress.
-This is where you can set how WordPress should form posts, categories, and tags URLs.
+This is where you can set how WordPress should form posts, categories, and tag URLs.
 I recommend setting ‘Post name’ as the default permalink format to form a clean and SEO-friendly URL.